B.Mus Classical Artist Program

 2. Two songs in different languages

-3. A monologue in Icelandic, approximately two minutes long, to demonstrate interpretation skills and text manipulation.
-Foreign applicants are permitted to perform texts in their native language.
+3. A monologue in Icelandic, about two minutes long to show interpretability and textual treatment.
+Foreign applicants are allowed to perform texts in their native language.

 2. Romantic or 20th century work